Occupations Associated with Asbestos and Mesothelioma Cancer

 Mining

 Deliberate mining of asbestos contributed to mesothelioma in workers involved with mineral extraction.
-Even those that didn’t work in asbestos mines were exposed to natural deposits within those of other minerals.
+Even those who didn’t work in asbestos mines were exposed to natural deposits within those of other minerals.

-Until asbestos mining was curtailed in the U.S. during the 1970s and 1980s, many miners worked for W. R. Grace in the vicinity of Libby, Montana, to extract vermiculite, later found to be contaminated with asbestos.
+Until asbestos mining was curtailed in the U.S. during the 1970s and 1980s, many miners worked for W. R. Grace near Libby, Montana, to extract vermiculite, later found to be contaminated with asbestos.

-The miners, in turn, were exposed to carcinogenic minerals.
+The miners and residents near the mines were exposed to asbestos.
 Grace sold asbestos-contaminated vermiculite.
 It shipped the product to processing facilities in nearly every state, exposing millions of factory workers and nearby residents.

 Shipbuilding

-The shipbuilding industry was a huge consumer of asbestos for decades.
-This included both commercial and U.S. Navy ships.
+The shipbuilding industry was a huge consumer of asbestos products for decades.
+Asbestos was used in both commercial and U.S. Navy ships.

 Ships contained asbestos in nearly every component, from the crows’ nest on the superstructure to the ship’s keel.
 Pipes, engineering spaces, boilers, and the insulated wiring of a vessel’s electrical system contained asbestos.